colinbeales/AzurePipelinesHOL/AzurePipelinesLab5.md

 # Lab 5: Add approvals to the pipeline
-When we deployed our release pipeline from the last lab it deployed to each environment (Dev, QA and Production) one by one without any pausing.
+When we deployed our release pipeline from the last lab it deployed to each environment (Dev, QA and Production) one by one without a pause.
 It is common to want some kind of sign-off in-between stages where validation can be done and signe-off against before deployment progresses to the following stage.
 In this lab we will put in such a sign-off.

 ## Task 1: Adding our approvals